Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Approximation capabilities of ResNets

 where we used~\eqref{PropertyMonotoneMap} to obtain the third and sixth inequalities.
 The fourth inequality was obtained by using monotonicity of $\phi$ to conclude $ \phi(\underline{x})\preceq \phi(x)\preceq \phi(\overline{x})$ from $\underline{x}\preceq x\preceq \overline{x}$. \end{proof}

-The next result shows that by restricting the input function $W$ to assume values on the set of diagonal matrices leads to controllability being restricted to a smaller set but with the benefit of the resulting flows being monotone.
+The next result shows that by restricting the input function $W$ to assume values on the set of diagonal matrices leads to controllability being restricted to a smaller set but with the benefit of the resulting flows being monotone. \begin{proposition} \longthmtitle{Generating monotone flows} Suppose the activation function is in $\Aquad$.

-\begin{proposition} Suppose that Assumption~\ref{assumptions} holds.
 Then, the ensemble control system~\eqref{Product}, with the image of $W$ restricted to the class of diagonal matrices, is controllable on any connected component of the manifold:

 Moreover, the flow of~\eqref{Product} joining two states in the same connected component of $M$ is monotone. \end{proposition} \begin{proof} Since the proof of this result is analogous to the proof of Theorem~\ref{Thm:Controllability} we discuss only where it differs.
 The restriction to the set of diagonal matrices restricts the famility of vector fields $\mathcal{F}$ in the proof of Theorem~\ref{Thm:Controllability} to $\{X_j^\pm, Y_{jj}^\pm\}_{j\in\{1,\hdots,n\}}$.
 Computing the matrix $G(\vect(A))$, we still obtain a block diagonal matrix but its blocks are now distinct and given by: